JKGDevs/jkgalaxies.net/README.md

 Contains site javascript files.
 * downloads.js is specialized for download.html and contains logic for autoupdating download page, this is probably the most important script.
 * scripts.js is a common script shared among most web pages.
 Keep in mind that any changes used here will globally affect things unless you control it to affect certain pages only.
-* jquery 3.6.0 is also contained here (most pages load it from a CDN, but this one is a fallback since jquery is critical to the site's functionality).
+* jquery 3.7.1 is also contained here (most pages load it from a CDN, but this one is a fallback since jquery is critical to the site's functionality).
 Some brief testing on jquery's latest stable release should be done about once every few months, to ensure we can update to the later versions.
 The primary motivation for updating is mostly just for security fixes and compatibility with other libraries (such as Bootstrap).
 * steam_sale.js an experimental javascript for querying the steam api and checking if Jedi Academy is on sale.
+Currently disabled.
+* As a note each script has a max version which includes comments and nice formatting.
+It is best to work on the max script first, and then compress/minify it to the regular one when its ready for deployment.

 #### images ####
 Contain site images such as the banner, or icons.